Surname Entry

 Brown

-A widely used English surname from medieval color-based bynames, often describing hair, complexion, or clothing.
+A widely used English surname from medieval color-based bynames, often referring to hair, complexion, clothing, or appearance.

 Brown is a common English surname that began as a descriptive byname.
 It was often used for someone identified by brown hair, complexion, or clothing before surnames became hereditary.